mozilla/normandy-nextgen-study-example/README.md

 having different XPIs.
 The add-on ID is shown in the UI of the add-on, in order to distinguish different XPIs.

+Additionally, there are two versions of each variant: A base version and a "pre" version.
+The two versions are identical except for their version number.
+If the base version is `0.3`, then the pre version would be `0.3pre`.
+When Firefox compares versions, `0.3pre` would be seen as less than `0.3`.
+These two can be used to test upgrading between versions of the add-on.

 ## Usage of the add-on

 When installed correctly, the add-on places a green puzzle piece browser